Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Most mats stop at 3/4 inches, but FEATOL pushes the envelope with a massive 9/10-inch cushion thickness.
 Combined with a PU leather top, it’s built for maximum vertical isolation from hard floors.

 Features a unique 9/10″ cushion thickness made of high-density memory foam.
 PU leather top layer.
-Seamless low-angle beveled edges.
+Smooth low-angle beveled edges.
 Costs $40.99.

 Verdict